33156 liG and loT ←

 Example after kSip "shoot", an objectful root --

-To say "the two brothers shoot arrows", we start with kSip + laT, then we must replace laT with a tiG straight away ( lasya says so).
+To say "the two brothers shoot arrows", we start with kSip + laT, then we must replace laT with a tiG straight away (rule lasya says so).
 Which tiG we need? kSip is objectful, so our tiG may mean the doer or mean the object.

 If we choose doer, we must use tas, dual, because there are two doers --